I was once an influencer. Strictly small scale, but I was sent free clothes in return for blog posts by a variety of companies.

 1. Snap and send back

-This year, Barclaycard ran a survey of 35- to 44-year-olds.
+In 2018, Barclaycard ran a survey of 35- to 44-year-olds.
 One of the questions asked if they’d ever bought an item of clothing purely to take a photo for social media, then send it back.
 Only 9% said yes – but this age range is not representative of influencers.